xiaomeixw/NoRxJava/README.md

 81.[Practical challenges for RxJava learners](https://medium.com/@sergii/practical-challenges-for-rxjava-learners-1821c454de9#.sn4x6mmux):RxJava is a valuable part of Java developer toolset and #1 language improvement framework for Android developers.
 Many of us want to learn it better, read some blogs and sources, but often miss practice to consolidate collected knowledge.
 Below I suggest a way to challenge yourself with coding tasks and improve practical RxJava skills.

+82.[Testing RxJava2](https://www.infoq.com/articles/Testing-RxJava2):You’ve read about RxJava; you’ve played with the samples on the internet, for example in RxJava by Example, and now you have made a commitment to explore reactive opportunities in your own code.
+But now you are wondering how to test out the new capabilities that you might find in your codebase.Reactive programming requires a shift in how to reason about a particular problem, because we need to focus not on individual data items but on data flowing as streams of events.
+These events are often produced and consumed from different threads, and so when writing tests we must keep aware of concurrency concerns.
+Fortunately RxJava2 provides built-in support for testing Observables and Disposables, built right into the core rxjava dependency.

 ### 1-2 Video